 When you want to grow, you’ve got to find the insight no one else is paying attention to.
 And you do that with data.
 Usually, this means finding an underserved niche to build upon within your audience.
 Sometimes, it’s about finding an underleveraged sales or marketing channel.
 If you use data to find ideas no one else is noticing, you’ll have an instant competitive advantage.

-For a company in the beverage space, we found an underserved semi-professional segment within their audience.
+For a company in the beverage space, we found an underserved semi-professional segment within its audience.
 From there, we launched events and products squarely targeted at this sub-niche.
 This added over 30 percent revenue to the business.

 With a client in the trucking space, we discovered they were overlooking the female trucker demographic.
 By designing special email newsletters, trainings, and events specifically for this segment, they created lucrative incremental revenue streams.